1 of 4

 • It can make it more difficult to train your pet to sleep independently.

+Ultimately, the decision to let your pet sleep in your bed should be based on your own preferences and lifestyle, as well as your pet's needs and behaviour.
+If you do decide to let your pet sleep in your bed, be sure to establish boundaries and rules to ensure a healthy and happy co-sleeping arrangement.
 A good compromise could be to let your pet sleep in the same room as you, but not necessarily in bed with you.
 If you are healthy and tend to sleep well, having your pet in your bedroom should not contribute to significant sleep disturbances, and could still promote a feeling of closeness and security between you and them.
+Treat them to a comfy and luxurious pet bed that will not only look good in your bedroom but will ensure that your pet is happy to sleep there so that you both benefit from a great night’s sleep.